jakkaj/xIOT/Samples/LCD-Hitatchi-HD44780/readme.md

 We ported the LCD library from [here](https://bitbucket.org/fmalpartida/new-liquidcrystal/wiki/Home) (thanks fmalpartida for a great lib) - itself a port from the in built Arduino LCD library.

 We've only implemnted the I2C version of the LCD library.
-Using FTDI it will run from USB - or you can run directly from your
+Using FTDI it will run from USB - or you can run directly from your PC.

 ###Further Reading